 - Multitenancy is ideal for offering e-commerce and other advanced, resource-intensive functionality that is a nightmare in a traditional multisite installation.

-At GridPane, multitenancy is available on our Agency plan.
+At GridPane, multitenancy is available on our Developer Plus and Agency plans.

 Multisite Network Management Strategy and Scaling Problems

 In the early days of your WaaS when running a multisite installation, one of the best things you can do minimize your risks is to cap your network size and use multiple installations.

 This way you can have multiple networks running on multiple servers, which in turn keeps your database size more manageable, keeps your networks more mobile (meaning it’s much easier to move a small 2-3GB multisite than it is a 30GB multisite), potentially keeps them more secure, and it means that you’re not putting all your eggs in the same basket.
 If you have a giant network, if you ever have a situation where ALL of your sites go down at the same time, you’re going to have a hell of a day in support.